gposingway/gposingway/README.md

 ### Are there plans to support newer ReShade versions in the future?

-Yes, the plan is to support newer ReShade versions in future updates.
-We aim to stay up-to-date with ReShade developments and provide users with the latest enhancements.
-Keep an eye on our GitHub repository for announcements and updates.
+Yes, the plan is to support newer ReShade versions in future updates, but in a different format fully compatible with the ReShade installation tool.

 ## Contribution Guidelines